not-really-a-coder/WeekList/README.md

 *   **📅 Weekly Grid View**: Visualize your workload.
 See your week at a glance and move tasks across days effortlessly.
 *   **🔒 Local-First Approach**: Your data stays with you.
 Import and export your tasks as Markdown files to keep a local backup or move between devices.
+*   **🖱️ Drag & Drop**: Intuitive reordering and rescheduling.
 *   **⌨️ Hotkeys**: Speed up your workflow with keyboard shortcuts for adding, moving, and managing tasks.
 (Tip: Use `Ctrl+Enter` to quick-add!).
-*   **�️ Print Optimized**: Need a paper copy?
+*   **🖨️ Print Optimized**: Need a paper copy?
 WeekList supports clean, organized printing of your weekly schedule.
 *   **🔗 Sharing**: Share a read-only link of your weekly plan with others.
 *   **✅ Rich Statuses**: Go beyond "done".
 Track tasks as Planned, Completed, Rescheduled, or Cancelled.
 *   **🪜 Sub-tasks**: Organize complex projects with nested steps.
-*   **🖱️ Drag & Drop**: Intuitive reordering and rescheduling.

 ## 🚀 Getting Started